witny23/meteor_LinkedIn/README.md

 </tr>
 <tr>
 <td>40</td>
-<td>Allow users to: post new topics, view posted topics, and provide thumbs up and thumbs down or like/dis-like (or something similar) for a topic with a running total <span style="text-decoration: line-through;">for each</span>.
-Newest topics go on top (<span style="text-decoration: line-through;">with time stamp</span>).
+<td>Allow users to: post new topics, view posted topics, and provide thumbs up and thumbs down or like/dis-like (or something similar) for a topic with a running total.
+Newest topics go on top.
 Style using imports in _main.scss is expected.</td>
 </tr>
 <tr>
 <td>2</td>